goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/README.md

 We can make things better by creating a monolith application that can be deployed as microservices.

-You can think of a microservices-ready monolith as a super-soldier than has gone through a lot of training.
+You can think of a microservices-ready monolith as a super-soldier who has gone through a lot of training.
 Alone, this super-soldier is already capable of a lot of things.
 He can shoot, fight, drive a helicopter, and even hack a satellite.

 But when you do a bigger mission, you cannot just rely on a single super-soldier.
 You need a team of super-soldiers.
 You need to assign different tasks for every member so that they can achieve a bigger goal.

+At some point, you can even swap one of your super soldiers with someone who better fits the job.
+For example, you hire a real hacker instead of occupying an expensive super soldier just to hack your enemy's satellite.

 ![image of a soldier](images/soldier.jpg)